 - We "super score" both the SAT and ACT (though we will not do so for results from different generations of SAT).
 This means we will combine your best section scores from multiple tests to produce your highest SAT or ACT score.

 - SAT Subject Tests are not required for admission to W&L.

-We also encourage international students to submit the SAT or ACT.
+We require international students to submit the SAT or ACT.
 However, when English is not a student's first language or the language of instruction in his or her school, we will accept the TOEFL or IELTS as demonstration of proficiency in English.
 If applicable, official school leaving examination scores for the final four years of secondary school must be submitted with the common application.
 If your coursework or other preparation for a school leaving examination is currently in progress, please submit predicted scores.
 Examples of school leaving examinations include IGCSE O level, GCE AS/A Level, IB, WASSCE, KCSE, CBSE, and ISC.
 Please contact firstname.lastname@example.org with additional questions.

 In a typical year, we receive applications from a few thousand applicants who are well qualified to succeed academically at Washington and Lee.
 In order to select the students whom we will admit, we consider a wide range of non-academic factors in addition to your academic record.
 These include your extra-curricular involvement (quality is much more important than quantity), character (revealed by letters of recommendation, your essay and your accomplishments), your interest in attending and "fit" with W&L, and other personal qualities.
 To help us get to know you, be honest, be yourself and schedule an admissions interview.